 “Hey, I’m going to finish the last three chapters of this book before we get to school,” she said, removing the red paperback edition of The Catcher in the Rye from her schoolbag.
 “But it was nice meeting you.”

-Anthony was relieved she did not shake his hand for a second time.
+Anthony was relieved the conversation was over and he was especially relieved she did not shake his hand for a second time.

 She was simply out of his league.

-He smiled at Anthony and Anthony smiled back before kicking off the north wall and breast stroking towards the hill again.
+He smiled at Anthony and Anthony smiled back before kicking off the wall and breast stroking towards the hill.

-“We’ll be on top of that thing tomorrow, Anthony,” the old man said before coughing.
+“We’ll be on top of that thing tomorrow, Anthony,” the old man said, referring to Lookout Mountain.

 Anthony provided some heroics of his own that season.
 He had the game-winning hit in the American League Championship game against the Royals.
-It was the bottom of the seventh and final inning with the Indians trailing 3-2 and Mike Kukla on the mound.
-There were runners on second and third with two outs, but the bases may have well been empty.
-Kukla was the second best pitcher in the league and it had been runners on second and third with no outs before the coach handed the ball to his ace.
+It happened in the bottom of the seventh and final inning with the Indians trailing 3-2 and Mike Kukla on the mound.
+There were runners on second and third with two outs.
+Kukla was the second best pitcher in the league and it had been runners on second and third with no outs before the coach handed the ball over to his ace.

-Kukla threw high fastballs, a pitch most ten and eleven year olds can’t hit.
+Kukla threw high fastballs, a pitch most kids can’t hit.
 With high fastballs, at least through the eyes of little leaguers, the ball never seems as high as it really is.
-You would swear it was heading right across the plate, waist high, but it was like swinging at a cloud.
+You swear it’s heading across the plate waist high, but, in reality, you’re swinging at a cloud.
 Even Joe struggled with high fastballs.
 He struck out on three pitches before Anthony stepped to the plate.
-Any other Indian would have been demoralized watching Joe go down on three swings from the on deck circle, but not Anthony.
-He liked high fastballs and had two hits in a game against Kukla a month before.
-There was a freedom in stretching out his long arms and tomahawking the ball out of the air.
+But Anthony and his long arms liked high fastballs.
+He liked extending his arms and tomahawking the ball out of the air.
+He had two hits in a game against Kukla three weeks before.

-He swung at Kukla’s first pitch and sent the ball clear over the right fielder’s outstretched glove and off the fence.
-He missed a home run by two feet.
-He was only two feet away from becoming only the fourth boy in DYC that could hit a real home run.
+Anthony swung at Kukla’s first pitch and sent the ball clear over the right fielder’s outstretched glove and off the fence.
+He missed a homerun by two feet.
+He was only two feet away from becoming only the fourth boy that could hit a real homerun.
 Both runs scored and the Indians were American League champions.

 “It should go to Anthony,” Joe said.
 “If it wasn’t for him, our season would be over.”